Bill Bradley: Professional career

 Bradley's graduation year, 1965, was the last year that the NBA's territorial rule was in effect, which gave professional teams first rights to draft players who attended college within 50 miles of the team.
 The New York Knicks—one mile closer to Princeton than the Philadelphia 76ers—drafted Bradley as a territorial pick in the 1965 draft, but he did not sign a contract with the team immediately.
 While studying Politics, Philosophy, and Economics (PPE) at Oxford, he commuted to Italy to play professional basketball for Olimpia Milano, then called Simmenthal, during the 1965–66 season, where the team won a European Champions Cup (predecessor to the modern EuroLeague).
 Bradley was also a member of the Oxford University Basketball Club and helped lead the men's basketball team to back-to-back British University Sports Federation (B.U.S.F.) championships in 1965 and 1966 and the Amateur Basketball Association (A.B.B.A.)
 National Championship in 1966.

 Bradley dropped out of Oxford in April 1967, two months before graduation, to enter the Air Force Reserves.
 (The following year, Oxford allowed Bradley to take "special exams", enabling him to graduate.)
 He served six months on active duty as an officer, though the requirement was four years' service.
 (On March 6, 1967, President Lyndon B. Johnson declared that he would issue an executive order that Selective Service deferments for post-graduate study would henceforth be limited to the medical and dental fields.)

 Bradley joined the New York Knicks in December 1967, having missed the preseason and several weeks of the 1967–1968 season.
 He was placed in the backcourt, although he had spent his high school and college careers as a forward.
 Neither he nor the team did well, and in the following season, he was returned to the forward slot.
 Then, in his third season, the Knicks won their first NBA championship, followed by the second in the 1972–73 season, when he made the only All-Star Game appearance of his career.
 Over 742 NBA games – all with the Knicks – Bradley scored a total of 9,217 points, an average of 12.4 points per game, and averaged 3.4 assists per game.
 His best season scoring average was 16.1 points per game in the 1972–73 season, during which he also averaged a career-best 4.5 assists per game.
+As in college Bradley was an aggressive player, pushing and shoving to intimidate and distract opponents.